Han-Sujeong/Han-Sujeong.github.io/_pages/about.md

 My research interests include `chronic disease` and `aging`, with particular attention to how `psychological factors` such as self efficacy and individual attitudes toward life influence health outcomes.
 I also enjoy exploring new research questions and understanding various aspects of health and human life through data-driven approaches.
 In addition, I have a interest in collaborating with researchers from diverse fields.
 Currently, I am teaching at a university, and I find great fulfillment in sharing knowledge and communicating with students.

-If you are interested in research collaboration or academic discussion, please feel free to contact me anytime.
+If you are interested in research collaboration or academic discussion, please feel free to contact me anytime via [email](mailto:drsjhan@snu.ac.kr).